 I promised you "the rest of the story" on our whirlwind tour of missions in Paraguay, but it's been a long time coming.
 Truth is that we were so hyped up about Ruth being here to visit with us, that getting on the computer just seemed like a waste of valuable face-to-face time.
 But I thought about blogging a lot, if that counts for something!
 By the way, she took MUCH more detailed notes and photos of our trip, so click on her name above to read about it in greater detail, AFTER you finish my version... hee hee

 So where were we?
-Oh, yeah, we were at Justin and Allison's apartment in Obligado, heading to Ciudad del Este.
+Oh, yeah, we were at our friends' apartment in Obligado, heading to Ciudad del Este.
 Again, it was a lovely drive, but it sure didn't feel like Paraguay.
 I had to keep reminding myself that we weren't in Illinois on our way to Iowa to see that half of my family.
 Rolling hills of farmland.
 Unfortunately, lots of it's a crunchy brown right now instead of the lush green it should be, because of this lovely drought.
 But that's another post.

 So we arrived at the home of the British couple, Jamie and Marion.
 You'll remember them from art board fame, as Jamie is the man behind those giant wall boards with Bible stories and scripture painted on them.
 They sent us a bunch of them which we donated to a few schools and public buildings.
 Their home is one big art studio, with Jamie's incredible work on every wall.
 In another life, I would have bought every piece.
 He really has talent, and it's super to see how he's letting God use that to reach people.

 This British couple is just the cutest thing you've ever seen.
 They say, "Lovely," all the time, fly by the seat of their pants, and love working with youth in Paraguay. ;) After talking with them via email for a couple of years now, it was great to meet them in person for the first time.